 - Have you recently been sick?

-- Have you recently felt sad, depressed or anxious?
+- Do you feel sad, depressed or anxious?

-- Have you recently experienced a major loss, change or stressful event in your life?
+- Have you recently had a major loss, a major change or stressful event in your life?

-In addition to a general physical exam, your doctor will likely conduct relatively brief question-and-answer tests to judge your memory and other thinking skills.
-He or she will also order blood tests and brain imaging tests that can help identify reversible causes of memory problems and dementia-like symptoms.
+In addition to a general physical exam, your doctor will likely conduct question-and-answer tests to judge your memory and other thinking skills.
+He or she may also order blood tests, brain-imaging scans and other tests that can help identify reversible causes of memory problems and dementia-like symptoms.

-You may also be referred to a specialist in diagnosing dementia or memory disorders, such as a neurologist, psychiatrist, psychologist or geriatrician.
+You might be referred to a specialist in diagnosing dementia or memory disorders, such as a neurologist, psychiatrist, psychologist or geriatrician.